Make these 10 easy freezer meals in 1 hour. Have cozy crockpot meals like Beef Ragu, Salsa Chicken, and Carnitas ready to dump in the crockpot and go.

-Ever since I committed myself to ‘freezer cooking,’ over two years ago, I have realized THIS.
+Ever since I committed myself to doing more freezer cooking several years ago, I have realized THIS.
 IS.
 AWESOME!

 - I absolutely LOVE opening the freezer to find beans and rice, already prepared for dinner.